Meanderings of an Londoneering Castaway.

 So, any London Architecture news.
 Er, sorry, I'm afraid that will all have to wait, indefinitely.
 But I do note that pix in the papes show the ever developing Olympic 2012 site.
 Wake my when its all over.
 Actually, I do see from afar some more sky scraping buildings around the city, so please drag my from the pub one day to take a closer look.
 Sorry, this architectural diary is truly terrible

 Ok, so I went out to the shops.
 Do you really want to read this rubbish?
 Good.
 Went to the shops.
 God this is more boring than Facebook.
 Went to shops.
 On the way, took note of how many bins had been unemptied.
 Saw a rat as big as a small cat.
-Saw a community recycle bin where someone had filled with rubber tyres!
+Saw a community recycle bin where someone had filled with car tyres!
+Is that really ok?
+They usually burn these in the back garden.
 You just had to laugh.
 I don't know how often that empty the bins here, I just don't have too much rubbish, but it seems like its every three weeks, and the whole place stinks of rotting waste.
 Went to get my free Evening Standard but it had sold out already.
 What happened to all those vendors there used to be, selling ES into the early hours?
 Must have been hundreds of them.
 Went into Sainsburys and there were still no ES so I thought I would read the newspapers.
 Honestly I am very careful with the papers in there, but I think most people treat the papers with contempt, as they are usually in a very bad state, with pages strewn everywhere, and inserts on the floor.
 Why do people do that?
 I read the newspapers there, but replace them neatly and as they were.
 Then I got my errands, and went to the tills, avoiding those self service checkouts, and going for the human one.
 I hate those auto checkouts, just there so they can sack the Till Girls and save a few pence on wage bills.
 Well stuff it, I aint gonna use them.
 Said good day to the nice Till Girl, and headed for home.
 Well, what a riveting diary, hope you didn't fall asleep whilst reading it.

 Time to go.
 Thanks for reading this.
 Oh that's Ok, I enjoyed reading this, because I wrote it too.
 Oh yes, so you did.
 Why doesn't anyone else read it?
 I don't know.
 How the hell should I know?
 Sorry.